ministryofjustice/cloud-platform-user-guide/source/documentation/concepts/namespace-limits.md

 For simplicity's sake, you can just think of a hard limit as meaning what it sounds like - the maximum amount your workload will be allowed to consume before bad things start to happen.

-For the remainder of this article, we're only going to talk about request limits.
+For the remainder of this article, we're only going to talk about request limits, since those are what is relevant for scheduling workloads onto the cluster.

 ### Memory versus CPU

-Memory and CPU are the two types of resources we need to consider, and we're going to pretend, for the rest of this article, as if they're handled in the same way.
+Memory and CPU are the two types of resources we need to consider, and we're going to pretend, for the rest of this article, that they're handled in the same way.
 The truth is that they're not.
-If a workload tries to consume more memory than is available, it can bring down one or more cluster nodes, and cause significant failures.
+If a workload tries to consume more memory than is available, it may be terminated by the cluster ('out of memory killed', aka OOM-killed).

 If a workload tries to consume more CPU than is available, it will simply not receive as much CPU time as it wants, and will be throttled.

 This distinction doesn't really matter, for the purposes of this article, so we're going to pretend we can treat memory and CPU exactly the same.